ninuzzomagno/OmniBook/README.md

 # OmniBook
-## A book reader app for PSVITA with traslation support
+## A book reader app for PSVITA with translation support

 ### Introduction
 OmniBook is an app for PSVITA written in C++.
 It uses the main following libraries: